brightsparklabs/appcli/quickstart.md

-# QuickStart
+# Quick Start

-This guide will help you get started with standing up a sample appcli application.
+This guide will help you get started with standing up a sample `appcli` application.

 ### Prerequisites